 - Establish escrow account - If we will be paying your annual property taxes and homeowners insurance for you, an account is established from which we will pay these bills.

 - Receive keys - You receive the keys to your new home.

 There are several papers you'll review and sign at your closing including these.

-- HUD-1 Settlement Statement - This document provides an itemized listing of the final fees charged in connection with your loan.
-If your loan is a purchase, the settlement statement will also include a listing of any fees related to the transaction between you and the seller.
-These numbers will correspond to the items listed on the Good Faith Estimate.
+- Closing Disclosure - This document provides an itemized listing of the final fees charged in connection with your loan.
+These numbers will correspond to the items listed on the Loan Estimate.

 - Note - This is the document you sign to agree to repay your mortgage.
 The Note provides you with the details of your loan, including the interest rate and length of time to repay the loan.
 It also explains the penalties that you may incur if you fall behind in making your payments.

 - Deed of Trust - This document secures the Note and gives us a legal claim against your house if you default on the Note’s terms.
 The deed of trust restates the basic information contained in the Note, as well as details your responsibilities as a borrower.